 - $23per night, no hook up

-The journey between Lake Tahoe and Yosemite is SPECTACULAR, but not one for the faint hearted.
-You climb as high as 10000ft, along winding roads, tampering on the edge of sheer cliff faces.
-I can’t tell you how many cross-words me and Andy had about getting too close to the edge.
+The journey between Lake Tahoe and Yosemite is spectacular, but not for the faint-hearted.
+You climb as high as 10,000 feet along winding roads, teetering on the edge of sheer cliff faces.
+In a car this might not be so stressful, but on a campervan holiday, things can get a little tense.

-RV TIP – Book your campsites in advanced, especially in summer.
-Yosemite campsites book up fast, you will need to book at least 3 months in advanced in winter and up to 6 months in advanced for spring and summer.
+RV tip – Book your campsites in advance, especially in summer.
+Yosemite campsites book up fast, so you will need to book at least three months in advance in winter and up to six months in advance for spring and summer.

-If you hire a campervan in California you NEED to go to Yosemite, it is amazing.
-No photos do it justice, you need to see it with your own eyes!
+If you hire a campervan in California you need to go to Yosemite National Park.
+It is simply amazing.
+No photos do it justice, either, so you really do need to see it with your own eyes.

-The campsites in Yosemite Valley are everything you would expect them to be; tall trees, picnic tables logs and fire pit.
-There are no hook-ups in the valley and there are time restrictions on the use of generators.
+The campsites in Yosemite Valley are everything you would expect.
+They come with tall trees, picnic tables logs and fire pits.
+You can really get back to nature, as there are no hook-ups in the valley and there are time restrictions on the use of generators.

-TIP – Buy your firewood from the shops on site.
-There are strict rules on transferring wood between parks.
+RV tip – Buy your firewood from the shops on site.
+There are strict rules about transferring wood between parks.

 Yosemite is not only popular with humans, it is a playground for black bears too.
 When you arrive you need to remove EVERYTHING that has a scent from your RV and place them in the bear safe boxes.

 The drive out of Yosemite is just as amazing as the way in, so make sure you take advantage of the viewing points along route.
 I wish we had spent more time in Yosemite but the risk of flooding in the valley sent us on our way to Monterey.